 The biggest conflicts often arise when expectations are not addressed from the beginning.
 Don’t put off talking to each other about your expectations, needs, quirks, and pet peeves.
 Speaking openly about what you expect from each other and your personal habits is a vital step that many people skip especially if you are living with a friend or someone you already know.
 Your RA will provide you with a Resident Living Agreement form.
 This form will assist you in having these conversations with your roommates/suitemates.
 Your RA can also assist you and your roommates/suitemates in filling out the agreement.
 In addition, when conflict does arise, it will be a tool you can use to begin the conversation.

 Cleaning the room or apartment is an area where roommates tend to disagree.
 To assist you in discussing your cleaning needs in your living space, we created two cleaning schedules that you can download and fill out.
 These schedules will help you determine who should clean when and what needs to be cleaned.
-Click HERE to download the cleaning schedule as a PDF.
-Or, if you would prefer a spreadsheet, click HERE.
+Download our sample cleaning schedule (PDF: 50 KB) or our sample excel cleaning schedule (XLS: 32 KB)

 At some point, you and your roommate may disagree and conflict may arise.
 Conflict is a completely natural occurrence.
 You may have different needs than those that you acknowledged at the beginning of the year, or you may feel that some of your rights as a roommate are being violated.
 When such instances occur it is important to revisit the your Resident Living Agreement.
 Whatever the cause, conflict happens so it is important to learn how to manage it constructively.
 The biggest conflicts are often rooted in annoying habits that have been intolerable (remember those pet peeves?) or are the result of poor communication.
 This is why discussing your expectations early on is so vital.
 However, when a conflict does arise it is important to discuss the problem as soon as it occurs.
 It is much easier to manage conflicts before they escalate.